cooklang/cooklang-org/content/docs/spec.md

 ```

 ### Comments
-You can add comments to Cooklang text with `//`.
+You can add comments to CookLang text with `//`.
 ```
 // Don't burn the roux!